hoelzl/python-programmierer/Examples/NameGenerator/README.md

-# Message Queue
+# Name Generator

-An example program that simulates a very simple message queue to demonstrate Python packages and the distribution of Python programs.
+An example program that generates random names.

 Build source and binary distributions with the command